Boston Truck Accident Lawyer

 This legal theory often comes up in cases where truckers are charged with a DUI.
 The trucker might be intoxicated while driving and cause a serious accident.
 If the trucking company knew that the trucker had a history of alcohol abuse or DUIs and hired them anyway, the trucking company can be held liable for negligent hiring.

 Other At-Fault Parties

-Our truck accident lawyer in Boston can help identify all possible defendants to maximize the potential compensation or a victim.
-In some cases involving multi-vehicle crashes or pileups, you may actually be able to sue other drivers alongside the truck driver as well.
+Our truck accident lawyer in Boston can help identify all possible defendants to maximize the potential compensation for a victim.
+In some cases involving multi-vehicle crashes or pileups, you may be able to sue other drivers alongside the truck driver.

 Damages to Claim in a Boston Truck Accident Injury Case